sqlparser/sqlflow_public/doc/basic-concepts/07-intermediate-resultset.md

 FROM cteReports
 ```
 </a>
-So, there are there intermediate result sets:
+So, there are three temporary result sets:

 1. resultset1: EmployeeID, FirstName, LastName, ManagerID, EmpLevel
 2. cte: cteReports (EmpID, FirstName, LastName, MgrID, EmpLevel)